 This Creamy Garlic Prawn Pasta is for all those nights when nothing but a creamy pasta will do!
-Pasta smothered in a creamy sauce infused with garlic flavour, and tossed through with plump prawns (shrimp).
+This pasta version of Creamy Garlic Prawns features pasta smothered in a creamy sauce infused with garlic flavour, and tossed through with plump prawns (shrimp).
 It’s indulgent but not ridiculously rich.
 Every pasta lovers’ dream come true!

 So.
 This is rich but not crazy rich, you’ll certainly satisfy your creamy pasta craving but you won’t feel ill afterwards. 🙂 (Unless you have more than your fair share, which I cannot be held responsible for)

 You don’t need gallons of cream for a great creamy pasta